mike18x96/eks-workshop2/k8s_deployments.md

         - containerPort: 80
         - containerPort: 443
 ```
-This deployment will create 3 instances of NGINX image.
+This deployment will created instances of NGINX image.

 Run the following command to create Deployment: